Cedar Key Museum State Park

 Cedar Key Museum State Park encompasses 18 acres and offers guests an opportunity to imagine themselves as John Muir, taking a quiet walk past large pines and oaks down to view Cedar Key's salt marshes.
-John Muir did in fact spend a few months in Cedar Key in 1867 and his time spent in the little town is commemorated with a state historic marker which is located on the museum grounds.
+Noted naturalist John Muir did in fact spend a few months in Cedar Key in 1867, and his time spent in the little town is commemorated with a state historic marker located on the museum grounds.

 Plan Your Visit